sodadata/docs/soda-cl/metrics-and-checks.md

 <br/>

-Some checks that you write with SodaCL do not use metrics and measurements, and instead follow **unique patterns** relavent to the data quality parameters they check.
+Some checks that you write with SodaCL do not use metrics and measurements, and instead follow **unique patterns** relevant to the data quality parameters they check.
+Each unique check type has its own documentation.

 For example, a check that validates that the values in a column in one dataset match exactly with the values in another column in another dataset uses a unique pattern.

 ![unique-check](/assets/images/unique-check.png){:height="600px" width="600px"}

 <details>
-    <summary>Quick view of unique checks</summary>
+    <summary>Quick view of unique check types</summary>
     anomaly score<br />
     distribution<br />
+    freshness<br />
     reference<br />
-    row_count cross-check<br />
+    row count cross-check<br />
     schema<br />
 </details>

 <br/>

-Finally, the **user-defined** checks make use of common table expressions or SQL queries to construct a check; see an example below.
-This check type is designed to meet the more complex and specific data quality checks that would not otherwise be possible using the built-in standard and unique checks SodaCL provides.
+Finally, the **user-defined** checks make use of common table expressions (CTE) or SQL queries to construct a check; see an example below.
+This check type is designed to meet the needs of more complex and specific data quality checks, needs which cannot otherwise be met using the built-in standard and unique checks SodaCL provides.
+Each user-defined check type has its own documentation.

 Use these checks to prepare expressions or queries for your data that Soda Core executes during a scan along with all the other checks in your checks YAML file.

 ![user-defined-check](/assets/images/user-defined-check.png){:height="415px" width="415px"}

 <details>
-    <summary>Quick view of user-defined checks</summary>
+    <summary>Quick view of user-defined check types</summary>
-    failed rows using common table expression
+    failed rows using common table expression<br />
-    failed rows using SQL query
+    failed rows using SQL query<br />
-    user-defined metric using common table expression
+    user-defined metric using common table expression<br />
-    user-defined metric using SQL query
+    user-defined metric using SQL query<br />

 </details>